inovative-sk/search-tools/readme.txt

 = Disable Search =

 The plugin prevents WordPress from allowing and handling any search requests from the front-end of the site.
 If search is not used on the website, it is useful to disable it completely.
 The seach form is hidden, if called with a standard `get_search_form()` function, the search requests redirect to a 404 error page.
-The setting is customizable.
+The setting is customizable, you can turn it on/off.

 = Key Features =